almirbanjanovic/roadtocloud.github.io/blog/_posts/2025-07-16-simulating-gpt-prompts.md

 # Simulating GPT Prompts in C# — A Console App with Real-World Intent

 Every cloud-native solution starts with a foundation.
-In this case, it’s a C# console application — intentionally simple, but architecturally aligned with the broader goal: building a full-stack, AI-enabled assistant powered by GPT-4 Turbo and deployed to Azure Kubernetes Service (AKS).
+In this case, it’s a C# console application — intentionally simple, but architecturally aligned with the broader goal: building a full-stack, AI-enabled assistant powered by Azure OpenAI and deployed to Azure Kubernetes Service (AKS).

 This console app simulates GPT-style prompts and responses.
 But more importantly, it sets the tone for the rest of the system — clean architecture, async-first design, and modular components that scale from local dev to production-grade cloud.